gkato/docmock/README.md

 docmock
 =======

+A mock server for all API's you may want, just by writing a Readme.

-An easy way to mock, describe and document your API by writing a simple Readme
+An easy way to describe, document, mock and test your services.